 Protection goals 18 To fulfil the protection goals within a protected area means to contribute towards ensuring biodiversity in that area through the conservation of natural habitats and of wild flora and fauna.
 Riparian buffer strips 19 Linear bands of permanent vegetation adjacent to an aquatic ecosystem intended to maintain or improve water quality by trapping and removing various nonpoint source pollutants from both overland flow and shallow subsurface flow (interflow).
 Semi-natural habitat 20 An ecosystem with most of its processes and biodiversity intact, though altered by human activity in strength or abundance relative to the natural state.
 Standard 21 Document that provides, for common and repeated use, rules, guidelines or characteristics for products or related processes and production methods.
 Wetlands 22 Areas of marsh, fen, peatland or water, whether natural or artificial, permanent or temporary, with water that is static or flowing, fresh, brackish or salt, including areas of marine water the depth of which at low tide does not exceed six metres.
-Hence, wetlands include a wide variety of inland habitats such as marshes, peatlands, floodplains, rivers and lakes, and coastal areas such as saltmarshes, mangroves, intertidal mudflats and seagrass beds, and also coral reefs and other marine areas no deeper than six metres at low tide, as well as human-made wetlands such as dams, reservoirs, rice paddies and wastewater treatment ponds and lagoons.
+Hence, wetlands include a wide variety of inland habitats such as marshes, peatlands, floodplains, rivers and lakes, and coastal areas such as saltmarshes, mangroves, intertidal mudflats and seagrass beds, and also coral reefs and other marine areas no deeper than six metres at low tide, as wastewater treatment ponds and lagoons.